- Wake-on-LAN can turn on a computer remotely from the same network, a PC that’s completely turned off.

 - Configure a VPN network server on your own router.
 Full guide

 - Connect to that VPN using the external IP of the home router.
 The computer you took with you on your vacation is now on the same local network as your own router.

-- Access the router interface, go to the WOL section and remotely start the PC you’ve configured earlier.
+- Access the router interface, go to the WOL section and remotely start the PC you configured earlier.

-This whole guide might seem a bit complicated, but it’s really easy to set up if you follow these steps carefully,
+This whole guide might seem a bit complicated, but it’s really easy to wake up your computer remotely if you follow these steps carefully,

 If you still need help leave a comment below and I’ll try to help.